francogiuntoli/francogiuntoli/README.md

 ###### 🎓 I’m currently :

-‣ Just graduated from a JavaScript FullStack intensive MERN stack program with Ironhack coding Bootcamp.<br>
+‣ Looking to grow as a JavaScript FullStack Developer.<br>
-‣ Problem solving with optimized Data Structures and Algorithm.<br>
 ‣ Doing an advanced course on Flutter as well.
  <hr>